Hamburg English Pages

 The new AIRPORT S-Bahn now takes passengers to Hamburg Airport.
 The service started on 12th December 2008 after the official opening on the 11th.
 Hamburg was the only major German airport without a rail link.
 2008 also saw the opening of the shopping plaza, in the middle of the two buildings, shown left (archive photo), an appealing retail centre for passengers located between Terminal 1 and 2.
 A new hotel opened in 2008.
 New car parks were opened in 2007.
 Many years of confusing airport road systems, due to building work, may be over.

-Tell us about your journey on the new S-Bahn in the forum.
 Click the photos for more news on the AIRPORT S-Bahn

 S-Bahn train interior - click here for trains and buses